-As Kellogg Dean, Sally Blount has overseen a rebranding initiative, a scaling back of the two-year MBA to focus on the one-year program, plans for a $200 million campus expansion and several new hires.
+As Kellogg dean, Sally Blount has overseen a rebranding initiative, a scaling back of the two-year MBA to focus on the one-year program, plans for a $200 million campus expansion and several new hires.
+The school announced she would step at the end of the 2017-2018 academic year.

 “While we’re trying to make sure women get into science and technology, they’re also underrepresented in business careers,” Blount told Blue Sky.
 She said there are four main phases when women need extra support: when they launch their careers, have children, progress through child-rearing and prepare for the transition to senior leadership roles.